USDA Home Loans

 - The buyer may not own another home within commuting distance of the subject property

-However, it's important to note that these guidelines are not steadfast -- specifically, with respect to credit scoring and debt-to-income ratios.
-There is no minimum credit score requirement with the USDA mortgage program, nor is there a minimum tradeline requirement.
+However, it’s important to note that these guidelines are not steadfast — specifically, with respect to credit scoring and debt-to-income ratios.
+The credit score minimum is typically 640, although USDA guidelines leave wiggle room for lower-credit borrowers.
 Buyers are evaluating on the overall strength of their loan application.

 For How Much Can I Get Approved With USDA?

-For today's home buyers, mortgage rates remain low and USDA home loan guidelines remain loose.
-The program is designed for leniency so long as the buyers meets the USDA's property and income eligibility requirements.
+For today’s home buyers, current mortgage rates are low and they’re especially low with the USDA program.
+The USDA loan is designed for low rates and leniency so long as the buyers meets the USDA’s property and income eligibility requirements.

 Get today’s live mortgage rates now.
 Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Time to make a move?
 Let us find the right mortgage for you